 THE CHALLENGE: THE CAMPUS AT 12TH STREET

-The challenge has been submitted by the VOREA Group, Long Island City Partnerships and the International Nighttime Design Initiative and the goal is to turn the Campus at 12th street in Long Island City (NYC) into a viable and vibrant neighborhood hub for the community.
+The challenge has been submitted by The VOREA Group, Long Island City Partnership and the International Nighttime Design Initiative and the goal is to turn the Campus at 12th street in Long Island City (NYC) into a viable and vibrant neighborhood hub for the community.
 With strategic implementation of smart lighting systems, that bring people together, the Campus at 12th Street is primed to be an iconic destination for Long Island City and across the five boroughs.
 Among others, the challenge owners wish to:

 - Attract customers to retail and hospitality offerings at night

 - Connectivity of campus

 - Safe outdoor space for community during COVID-19

 - Increase activity on sidewalks